 In my teaching, the idea of learning as an infinite, collaborative process is central.
 Such collaboration requires mutual trust and the willingness to challenge others and let oneself be challenged in turn.

-At Columbia University, I have been a Teaching Assistant for Introduction to Political Theory, Gandhi, King, and the Politics of Nonviolence, Justice, and Introduction to Human Rights.
-I have also guest-lectured on International Law & Sovereignty and participated in and then co-led the Teaching Observation Program at Columbia's Center for Teaching and Learning.
+I have also guest-lectured on International Law & Sovereignty, Ernst Fraenkel's The Dual State, and participated in and then co-led the Teaching Observation Program at Columbia's Center for Teaching and Learning.

 Rights Mobilizations and their Critics